MISSION

 - Attentional modulations of somatosensory alpha, beta and gamma oscillations dissociate between anticipation and stimulus processing [link]

-We focus on fundamental questions regarding the nature, function, and (neural) mechanisms of central cognitive constructs of working memory, selective attention, timing, decision making, vision, and action.
+We focus on fundamental questions regarding the nature, function, and (neural) mechanisms of the foundational cognitive constructs of working memory, selective attention, timing, decision making, vision, and action.
 Where possible – and typically in collaboration – we keep an eye on opportunities to ‘apply’ the insights we gain to better understand the preservation/deterioration of cognitive and neural function across various clinical populations, as well as in development and in ageing (and we generally welcome new collaborations with clinicians and lifespan researchers).

 Representative publications